mattgwriter7/components/README.md

 * NOTES.md is for longer stuff (often mentioned in this README)...

 ## LEFT OFF
-* added panels
+* added more panels

 ## NEXT STEPS
 * add more panels?
+  + tags, layout
-* do mobile tweaks?
+* check in mobile tweaks?